Anti-social behaviour FAQ

 What will happen to my tenancy if my home is used for criminal activity?

-We will assist the police with any investigations into criminal activity at any of our properties.
-If a person you are responsible for is convicted we may seek legal action to end your tenancy.
+We’ll assist the police with any investigations into criminal activity at any of our properties.
+If a person you are responsible for is convicted, we may seek legal action to end your tenancy.

 What is noise nuisance?